Tomisin92/healthcare-genai-rag/README.md

 A production-ready Retrieval-Augmented Generation (RAG) system for healthcare education and clinical decision support, deployed on Azure Kubernetes Service (AKS) with full observability, latency monitoring, and alerting.

+**Disclaimer:** For educational use only.
+Not a substitute for professional medical advice.

 ## Overview

 This project combines:

-- A **FastAPI backend** that exposes chat and health endpoints.
+- A **FastAPI backend** that exposes chat and health endpoints
-- A **vector-search RAG pipeline** over curated healthcare PDFs (e.g., hypertension and vaccination toolkits).
+- A **vector-search RAG pipeline** over curated healthcare PDFs (e.g., hypertension and vaccination toolkits)
-- A **React + TypeScript + Vite frontend** that provides a "Healthcare AI Assistant" UI.
+- A **React + TypeScript + Vite frontend** that provides a Healthcare AI Assistant UI
-- **Azure Application Insights** dashboards and log-based alerts for p90 latency.
+- **Azure Application Insights** dashboards and log-based alerts for p90 latency
-- **Containerized deployment** to Azure Kubernetes Service (AKS) backed by Azure Container Registry (ACR).
+- **Containerized deployment** to Azure Kubernetes Service (AKS) backed by Azure Container Registry (ACR)

 The goal is to demonstrate a realistic, end-to-end GenAI system that you can run locally, in Docker, and on AKS.

-**Disclaimer:** For educational use only.
-Not a substitute for professional medical advice.

 ## Architecture

 ### High-Level Components

-**Backend (API)**
+#### Backend (API)
-- FastAPI application.
+- FastAPI application
-- `/api/chat` RAG endpoint.
+- `/api/chat` RAG endpoint
-- `/health` health-check endpoint.
+- `/health` health-check endpoint
-- Integrates with OpenAI GPT-4o-mini and embeddings.
+- Integrates with OpenAI GPT-4o-mini and embeddings
-- Uses FAISS as in-process vector store.
+- Uses FAISS as an in-process vector store

-**RAG / Data Layer**
+#### RAG / Data Layer
-- PDF ingestion and chunking into embeddings.
+- PDF ingestion and chunking into embeddings
-- FAISS index persisted under `data/vectorstore/`.
+- FAISS index persisted under `data/vectorstore/`
-- Document metadata retained for source citations (filename + page).
+- Document metadata retained for source citations (filename + page)

-**Frontend (UI)**
+#### Frontend (UI)
-- React + TypeScript + Vite SPA.
+- React + TypeScript + Vite SPA
-- "RAG-Powered Healthcare Assistant" chat UI.
+- "RAG-Powered Healthcare Assistant" chat UI
-- Conversation list / "New Consultation" flow.
+- Conversation list / "New Consultation" flow
-- Source provenance panel and downloadable chat transcripts.
+- Source provenance panel and downloadable chat transcripts
-- Logic to hide sources for chitchat and "I'm not sure / no context" answers.
+- Logic to hide sources for chitchat and "I'm not sure / no context" answers

-**Observability**
+#### Observability
-- Azure Application Insights for logs, traces, and custom dimensions.
+- Azure Application Insights for logs, traces, and custom dimensions
-- Percentile latency dashboards (p50, p90, p99) and request-rate charts.
+- Percentile latency dashboards (p50, p90, p99) and request-rate charts
-- Log-based alert rule on `p90_latency_ms` for `rag_chat_request` traces.
+- Log-based alert rule on `p90_latency_ms` for `rag_chat_request` traces
-- Email notifications via Azure Monitor Action Group / quick actions.
+- Email notifications via Azure Monitor Action Group / quick actions

-**Infrastructure / Deployment**
+#### Infrastructure / Deployment
-- Dockerized backend.
+- Dockerized backend
-- Azure Container Registry (ACR) as image registry.
+- Azure Container Registry (ACR) as image registry
-- Azure Kubernetes Service (AKS) for orchestrating the API.
+- Azure Kubernetes Service (AKS) for orchestrating the API
-- Kubernetes Deployment, Service, and Secret manifests.
+- Kubernetes Deployment, Service, and Secret manifests
-- Optional static hosting or AKS-served frontend.
+- Optional static hosting or AKS-served frontend

 ## Prerequisites